Puttoo

 Puttoo was the coarse woolen cloth used in and before the 19th century in the Indian subcontinent.
-It was stuff made of camel's hair or yak.
+It was made of camel's hair or yak.

 Quality

 Puttoo was a less expensive woolen material used by locals of hilly areas for their daily garments like shawls and chogas (long coats), often decorated with silk threads.
 Puttoo was softer than few contemporary varieties such as Sulung or Kerseymere.
 Although these woolen varieties were from the same animals, the difference was the wool's quality, maybe because it was classified or picked from specific body parts.
 Puttoo was a smaller width cloth, one piece (of 8-10 yards) was priced at Rupees three to seven only.

 Use

 Puttoo was used for various winter clothing types, but it was primarily used for cheaper shawls and long coats, also called chogas.
 Sometimes the products were decorated with silk braid and lacework.